 5. Increases your competencies and reduces shortcomings

 If it is a problem that happened with the particular customer alone, you need to make amends immediately so that they are not put off by it.
-Offer some sort of apology gift to reduce the damage caused for your customer.
+Offer some sort of apology gift to reduce the damage caused to your customer.

 6. Improves performance of your employees

 How does getting real-time customer feedback improve the performance of your employees, you might ask?
 Well, that’s a reasonable question.

 7. Helps build customer loyalty

-If you happen to resolve the problems faced by them quickly with your closing the feedback loop process, then you can expect them to respond more to you in the future.
-This will not only increase customer loyalty but also help you with more detailed responses in the future since they know that you will act upon them.
+If you happen to resolve their problems quickly by closing the feedback loop process, you can expect them to respond more to you in the future.
+This will not only increase customer loyalty but also help you with more detailed responses in the future.
+Why?
+Because they know that you will act upon them.